Tech-at-DU/d3-tutorial/08-axis/readme.md

 ## Drawing an Axis

-This next section will continue from the percipitation graph in [07-Paths](../07-Paths).
+This next section will continue from the precipitation graph in [07-Paths](../07-Paths).

 The current graph is looking good but it would be hard for people to intuit what we were expressing with this image.